-‘The Amazing Race’ 29: How March 30 Debut, Thursdays @10 Timeslot Can Make Or Break The Show [Opinion]
+‘The Amazing Race’ 29: How March 30 Debut, Thursdays At 10 Timeslot Can Make Or Break The Show [Opinion]

 CBS took its sweet time with The Amazing Race Season 29, releasing it far later than what fans of the hit reality TV series expected.
 After the longtime show was left off the network’s Fall 2016 lineup, avid fans of the fast-paced reality TV series were apprehensive about the program’s future.
 As it turns out, however, it appears that CBS is once more banking on The Amazing Race to win the ratings wars on American TV.

 The Amazing Race 29, when it was finally confirmed, was initially announced for a two-hour premiere on April 21, according to Reality TV World.
 Recently, however, the debut of TAR 29 was moved up to March 30, which is a Thursday.
 The schedule bump happened after Training Day, a series playing on the Thursday at 10 p.m. timeslot and starring the late Bill Paxton, experienced a blow in ratings.
-Starting April 8, Training Day would be airing on Saturday nights instead.
+Starting April 8, Training Day will air on Saturday nights instead.

 One thing that fans of The Amazing Race must note, however, is that the premiere on March 30 would only be an hour long, unlike the initial two-hour debut that was initially scheduled for April 21.
 Despite the shorter runtime of the TAR 29 premiere, however, the premise of an earlier premiere date is definitely good news for followers of the long-running reality TV series.